 How likely am I to get VA disability benefits?

 The Veterans Administration does not have a quota of how many claims they must deny or approve.
-According to the VA, “in the past four years alone, the VA has added more than 940,000 Veterans to the VA compensation rolls, more than the active duty Army and Navy combined.”
-Your chances of receiving VA disability are based upon your mental conditions and physical conditions that are service-connected.
+According to the VA, “in the past four years alone, the VA has added more than 940,000 Veterans to the VA compensation rolls, more than the active-duty Army and Navy combined.”
+Your chances of receiving VA disability are based upon your mental and physical conditions that are service-connected.